Himachal Pradesh Cricket Association: History

 Himachal Pradesh Cricket Association is affiliated with the Board of Control for Cricket in India.
 HPCA is one of the Premier Cricket Governing provincial units affiliated to The Board of Control for Cricket in India and operates from Shimla.
 HPCA was established in 1960 and was granted first-class cricket status in September 1984 and played in 1984/85 season.
-Anurag Thakur took over Himachal Pradesh Cricket Association president-ship in 2000 as fourth president of the board and after becoming President of BCCI in 2016, he was removed from the post of HPCA President.
+Anurag Thakur took over Himachal Pradesh Cricket Association president-ship in 2000 as the fourth president of the board and after becoming President of BCCI in 2016, he was removed from the post of HPCA President.
+Subsequently Thakur's younger brother Arun Dhumal took over as the fifth HPCA President.

 HPCA started construction of Himachal Pradesh Cricket Association Stadium in 2005 with cost of 60 crores and with capacity of 25,000 person.
 The stadium is the only stadium which can host test matches also hosted IPL matches of Kings XI Punjab as their second home.
 HPCA has also constructed stadium in Atal Bihari Vajpayee Stadium in Nadaun as well as Lohnu Cricket Ground in Bilaspur.

-In 2006-07, Himachal Pradesh won the Plate Group of the Ranji Trophy, beating Orissa in the final[3] after finishing top of their group.
+In 2006–07, Himachal Pradesh won the Plate Group of the Ranji Trophy, beating Orissa in the final[3] after finishing top of their group.

 In December 2015, Asian Cricket Council decided to set up Centre of Excellence at Dharmashala as well as Himachal Pradesh Cricket Association Stadium will host its 2016 ICC World Twenty20, but due to continuous opposition from people the venue shifted.